About the Society

 Joining Macclesfield Astronomical Society

-If you wish to become a member of Macclesfield Astronomical Society you can request an application form from any committee members at our meetings or by emailing us.
+If you wish to become a member of Macclesfield Astronomical Society you can request an application form from any committee members at our meetings, by emailing us or downloading a membership form and forwarding to the address on the form.
 Subscription renewals are due on the 1st of September and run for 12 months.
 Membership subscriptions can be paid using a personal cheque, cash or by BACS.

 There are 3 official meetings held by Macclesfield Astronomical Society each month.